ballerina-platform/module-ballerina-uuid/Module.md

 ## Overview

-This module provides APIs to generate and inspect UUIDs (Universally unique identifier).
+This module provides APIs to generate and inspect UUIDs (Universally Unique Identifier).

 The UUIDs are generated based on the [RFC 4122](https://www.rfc-editor.org/rfc/rfc4122.html) standard.
 UUID module supports generating 4 versions of UUIDs.